 What is anxiety?

-We can all feel anxious from time to time and most people can relate to feeling nervous or stressed at the thought of sitting an exam or going to an interview.
+We can all feel worried from time to time and most people can relate to feeling nervous or stressed at the thought of sitting an exam or going to an interview.
 However, when these feeling build up and you experience anxiety on an ongoing basis, it can affect your sleep, appetite and ability to concentrate.

 Anxiety can be experienced in different ways: